fclaerho/buildstack/README.md

-**Build** is a build stack wrapper, its goal is to allow you to handle the build process of any source code repository: all build stacks follow the same patterns but all have specific invocation details, focus on the big picture and let **Build** handle the details.
+**Build** is a build stack wrapper, its goal is to abstract the build process of any source code repository by high-level *well-known targets*.
+All build stacks follow the same patterns but all have specific invocation details;
+focus on the big picture and let **Build** handle the details…

 **Build** understands the following *well-known* targets:
   * clean